ernj05/ernj05.github.io/index.md

 # Ernie Sena's Portfolio

-Hello my name is Ernie Sena and I am a Computer Science Student at Cal State Fullerton, and I expect to graduate in 2027
+Hello my name is Ernie Sena and I am a Computer Science major at Cal State Fullerton, and I expect to graduate in 2027

 ## Computer Science Projects
 My GitHub page is http://github.com/ernj05